etiennefd/jawws/about.md

 For now, the best way to contact us is to write a message to [Étienne on Twitter](https://twitter.com/etiennefd/).

 JAWWS has received support from [New Science](https://newscience.org/) and began during a residency at [Creator Cabins](https://www.creatorcabins.com/).
 We will set up new options to receive support soon.
+In the meantime, the best way to show your support is to subscribe to our updates newsletter:

+<iframe src="https://jawws.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white; display:block; margin:auto;" frameborder="0" scrolling="no"></iframe>